Chinese Communist Revolution: Start and end dates

-Many historians agree with the Chinese Communist Party official history that the Chinese Revolution dates to the founding of the Party in 1921.
-A few consider it to be the latter part of the Chinese Civil War, since it was only after the Second Sino-Japanese War that the tide turned decisively in favor of the Communists.
+Many historians agree with the Chinese Communist Party official history that the Chinese Communist Revolution dates to the founding of the party in 1921.
+A few consider it to be the latter part of the Chinese Civil War, since it was only after the Second Sino-Japanese War that the tide turned decisively in favour of the CCP.
 That said, it is not entirely clear when the second half of the civil war began.
 The earliest possible date would be the end of the Second United Front in January 1941, when Nationalist forces ambushed and destroyed the New Fourth Army.
-Another possible date is the surrender of Japan on August 10, 1945, which began a scramble by Communist and Nationalist forces to seize the equipment and territory left behind by the Japanese.
-However, full-scale warfare between the two sides did not truly recommence until June 26, 1946, when Chiang Kai-Shek launched a major offensive against Communist bases in Manchuria.
-This article is focused on the political and social developments that contributed to the Revolution, rather than the military events of the Civil War, so it begins with the founding of the Communist party.
+Another possible date is the surrender of Japan on August 10, 1945, which began a scramble by CCP and Nationalist forces to seize the equipment and territory left behind by the Japanese.
+However, full-scale warfare between the two sides did not truly recommence until June 26, 1946, when Chiang Kai-shek launched a major offensive against CCP bases in Manchuria.
+This article is focused on the political and social developments that contributed to the Revolution, rather than the military events of the Civil War, so it begins with the founding of the CCP.

-The exact end of the Revolution is also a bit unclear.
-The most common date used, and the one used here, is the Proclamation of the People's Republic of China on October 1, 1949.
-Nonetheless, the Nationalist Government had not evacuated to Taiwan until December, and significant fighting (such as the conquest of Hainan) continued well into 1950 and the takeover of the de facto state of Tibet in 1951.
-Although it never posed a serious threat to the People's Republic, the Kuomintang Islamic insurgency continued until as late as 1958 in the provinces of Gansu, Qinghai, Ningxia, Xinjiang, and Yunnan.
-ROC soldiers who had fled into the mountains of Burma and Thailand worked with the CIA and Kuomintang to finance anti-Communist activities with drug trafficking well into the 1980s.
-Because no formal peace between the Republic of China and the People's Republic was ever negotiated, a formal conclusion to the civil war has never been reached.
+The most common date used for the end of the Revolution is the Proclamation of the People's Republic of China on 1 October 1949.
+Nonetheless, the Nationalist Government had not evacuated to Taiwan until December, and significant fighting (such as the conquest of Hainan) continued well into 1950 and the takeover of Tibet in 1951.
+While never posing a serious threat to the People's Republic, the Kuomintang Islamic insurgency continued until as late as 1958 in the provinces of Gansu, Qinghai, Ningxia, Xinjiang, and Yunnan.
+ROC soldiers who had fled into the mountains of Burma and Thailand worked with the CIA and KMT to finance anti-Communist activities with drug trafficking well into the 1980s.
+No formal peace between the ROC and the PRC has ever been negotiated.

 Origins

-Starting during the end of Emperor Qianlong's reign, China entered a long period of decline known to modern historians as the "Century of Humiliation."
-Successive Qing administrations failed to address growing problems such as economic stagnation, official corruption, and military weakness.
+During the final years of the Qianlong Emperor's reign, China began a long period of decline popularly known as the "century of humiliation".
+Successive administrations within the imperial administration of the Qing dynasty failed to address the mounting problems of economic stagnation, official corruption, and military weakness.
 Massive peasant rebellions, most notably the Taiping Rebellion, cost millions of lives and ravaged the countryside.
-Japan and the Western powers forced forced China to accept unequal treaties that gave them territorial concessions and allowed them to exploit the Chinese economy.
-China had been turned into a "semi-colony" by the time of Boxer Rebellion.
+Japan and the Western powers forced China to accept unequal treaties that gave them territorial concessions and allowed them to exploit the Chinese economy.
+China had been turned into a "semi-colony" by the time of the Boxer Rebellion.